 My husband and I came to San Juan Islands almost 8 years ago.
 It was our first trip together and it was with 20 of his relatives for a full week.
 I was completely overwhelmed and it was a crazy trip.
 However, we were able to steal away to explore the San Juan Islands Sculpture Park.
 This was one of my favorite memories and I was excited to come back with our kids.

-Our 3-year-old immediately started exploring the park.
+Our 3 year old immediately started exploring the park.
 He had a lot of questions about the different sculptures.
 He also wanted to play.
 We found a rocking horse with a plaque that encouraged kids to hop on.
 Our son enjoyed the vintage rocking horse for a bit before spotting other sculptures.
+It’s such a fun thing to do in San Juan Island with kids!

 Thankfully, my son wore his boots so we were able to explore almost every inch of the park.
 He wanted to get closer to the water.
 We compromised by walking near the water so he could toss a few rocks.
 It was great to get fresh air and spend some time in one place.